-These troubleshooting steps assume that you have already familiarized yourself with the steps in Use SSH to Connect with an Amazon Web Services (AWS) EC2 WordPress Instance and Connect to an Amazon Web Services (AWS) EC2 Instance for WordPress Using FTP.
+These troubleshooting steps assume that you have already familiarized yourself with the steps in WordPress on Amazon EC2: Connect to an Instance via SSH and WordPress on Amazon EC2: Connect to an Instance via FTP.
 I am using Terminal and Cyberduck on a Mac, but the commands I use in Terminal and the steps I take in Cyberduck are very basic.

 Symptom: Permission Denied error messages